8 Best Practices for User Manual Translation in 2026

 Make sure your translation agency has certified translators having domain specific experience.
 Understand their work ethic and the variety of services they provide.

-5. Get your Visual Elements Ready for Translation
+5. Get Your Visual Elements Ready for Translation

-6. Use Standard File formats
+6. Use Standard File Formats

 7. Consistency of information